ntap-johanneswagner/tridenttraining/Part2.md

 ```bash
 kubectl -n mysql get pod --watch
 ```
 This will rerun your command again and again and watch for changes in the output.
 If there are any, it will write those in one new line.
+To stop the watch command, just press ctrl+c.
+Sometimes the keyboard mapping in the lab is strange, so if ctrl+c isn't working, just close the terminal and reopen it.
 ```bash
 mysql-0   1/2     Running   0          43s   10.36.0.1   rhel1   <none>           <none>
 mysql-0   2/2     Running   0          52s   10.36.0.1   rhel1   <none>           <none>